By Cheri Sicard

 In this section, I counted at least seven tips.
 This is before they get to the nine tips touted in the video’s title:

 #1 Be aware of your size: You are a lot larger than a car.
-Likewise, be aware of your height, width, and surroundings at all times.
+Therefore, be aware of your height, width, and surroundings at all times.
 That size also means you need extra time and space to come to a stop, so you always need to account for that, as well.

 #3 Tail swing: Watch the video for a demo, but if you want to keep your motorhome in one piece, you need to be aware of what the back end of it is doing, especially in tight spaces or when fueling.
 Miscalculating tail swing is the #1 cause of insurance claims.